Ramsay Hunt Syndrome

 Mental Health

-Other
+Other Information

 Shingles, of which Ramsay Hunt syndrome is a complication of, is a notifiable disease in most states and territories in Australia.
-State and territory public health authorities should be informed or consulted about cases of varicella-zoster virus infection.4,10
+State and territory public health authorities should be informed or consulted about cases of varicella-zoster virus infection.4, 10

 Information about varicella-zoster vaccination, including other contraindications, can be found at: